Alan Thicke dead at 69

 - Thicke recently appeared on Netflix's "Fuller House"

-(CNN)Alan Thicke, beloved TV dad and real-life father of R&B and pop superstar Robin Thicke, died Tuesday at age 69, his agent told CNN.
+(CNN)Alan Thicke, beloved TV dad and real-life father of singer Robin Thicke, died Tuesday at age 69, his agent told CNN.

 "Today the world lost an amazing talent," said Tracy Mapes with Imperium 7 Talent Agency.
 She did not provide details regarding the cause of death.